-The GED is developed and administered by the General Education Development Testing Service (GEDTS) which is a nonprofit department of the American Council on Education.
+The GED is developed and administered by the General Education Development Testing Service (GEDTS).
 The GED is administered via a partnership between GEDTS and the local U.S. states, Canadian provinces, and various U.S. Territories.

 GEDTS develops the tests, sets the administration procedures, specifies minimum test requirements and passing standards.
 The local jurisdictions deliver the test and award the high school credential to adults who meet eligibility standards and pass the tests.

-Listed below are the minimum requirements for taking the GED.
+Listed below are the requirements for the GED.
 These requirements are the bare minimum which are set by the GEDTS.
-Requirements may vary depending on the state in which you will be taking your GED.
+Requirements may vary depending on the state in which you will be taking the exam.

 - Student must not currently be enrolled in high school

 - Student must not have graduated from high school

 - Student must be at least 16 years old (varies by state – see table below)